- New to Medicare

 Medicare is the federal health insurance program for people who are 65 or older, certain younger people with disabilities, and people with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a transplant, sometimes called ESRD).
-Medicare is made of different components and it’s important to

 Medicare Part B basically covers everything other than your inpatient hospitalization fees.
-Without Medicare Part B you would not have coverage for preventative services, doctor visits, diagnostic testing, ambulance services, surgeries, cancer therapy (chemotherapy & radiation), kidney dialysis, medical equipment, mental health services etc. Medicare only covers 80% of Part B services and does not cover the annual deductible (deductible for 2017 is $183).
+Without Medicare Part B you would not have coverage for preventative services, doctor visits, diagnostic testing, ambulance services, surgeries, cancer therapy (chemotherapy & radiation), kidney dialysis, medical equipment, mental health services etc. Medicare only covers 80% of Part B services and does not cover the annual deductible (deductible for 2023 is $226).

 Part B is optional, and you may want to opt out of Part B if you still have health insurance through an employer, union, your spouse, etc. Part B requires that you pay a monthly premium to Medicare and this amount changes year to year.

 A warning about delayed enrollment: If you opt out of Part B when you initially enroll in Medicare but later decide that you want the coverage, you may have to pay a higher premium .
 (You will not be penalized if you’ve had credible coverage through an employer, retiree program or through spouses health care coverage)